1. What is your specialty?

-My massage focus is to treat muscles that are tense, stiff, have painful knots and to find the source of the pain..
-Therefore my treatments
+My massage focus is to treat muscles that are tense, stiff, have painful knots (trigger points) and to find the source of the pain..
+Therefore

-are at a comfortable pressure to give an effective, professional massage that will reduce pain, tension, increase mobility, flexibility, and that will make you feel better.
-It is highly
+my treatments are at a comfortable pressure to give an effective, professional massage that will reduce pain, tension, increase mobility, flexibility, and that will make you feel better.
+It is

-recommended to drink lots of water after a massage to flush out waste products released from muscles & trigger points.
-If you don't drink enough water after the session it is possible to
+highly recommended to drink lots of water after a massage to flush out waste products released from muscles & trigger points.
+If you don't drink enough water after the session it is possible

 recommended for 10 minutes every hour if sore.
-When releasing chronically tight muscles, capillary blood flow can possibly cause soreness similar to an intense workout for a day.
+When releasing chronically tight muscles, soreness may occur temporarily for a day that is similar to an intense workout.

 5,Is your specialty beneficial while also seeing a chiropractor or physiotherapist?

 Yes!
 Massage therapy compliments other forms of therapy.
 I work with soft tissue which helps to reduce muscular pain and to breakdown muscular tension and stiffness.
 This is beneficial while seeing a physiotherapist or can help before seeing a chiropractor for an adjustment.

 Is Pregnancy Massage safe?